Share This Article

 · If you are at risk of falling or hurting yourself.

-When providing extra care for the elderly, the caregiver may take care of the basic duties like cooking and cleaning.
+When providing extra care for the elderly, the caretaker may take care of the basic duties like cooking and cleaning.
 However, you can also customize these responsibilities to fit your specific needs.
 Having a CDS caregiver also has the distinct advantage of being cared for by someone close to you.

 Understanding the tasks of a CDS caregiver will enable you to hire the right person for the job.